Analysis,

 Jessica Ji

-Research Analyst Print Bio
+Senior Research Analyst Print Bio

-Jessica Ji is a Research Analyst at Georgetown’s Center for Security and Emerging Technology (CSET), where she works on the CyberAI Project.
+Jessica Ji is a Senior Research Analyst at Georgetown’s Center for Security and Emerging Technology (CSET), where she works on the CyberAI Project.
 Before joining CSET, she worked as a software engineer at Expedia Group.
 Jessica received an M.A. in Security Studies from Georgetown University and a B.A. in Computer Science from Princeton University.

 Related Content